atiburzi/NppESPHome-Plugin/README.md

 ## What it doesn't do

 The plugin does not replace ESPHome but makes interaction with it easier.

 For it to work, ESPHome must be installed on the system and its executables must be included in the user or system PATH.

-Naturally, the plugin is designed for Notepad++, and therefore requires Notepad++ to be installed—version 8.0 or higher is needed to use the toolbar.
+Naturally, the plugin is designed for Notepad++, and therefore requires Notepad++ to be installed (version 8.0 or higher is needed to use the toolbar).